Deokishisu/FRLG-Plus/FEATURES.md

 	* Deep Sea Teeth can be found rarely on wild Gyarados underwater.

 ##### Battle-related:
-- Health bar drains faster at higher HP levels.
-- Battle animation speed setting in the options menu.
-When set to fast, the transition and slide-in animations at the start of every battle are skipped, health bars animate much faster, and pressing the A or B button during text delays will skip them.
-When set to instant, health and experience bars will animate instantly in addition to everything that the fast setting offers.
+- New options available in the options menu to speed up battles:
+	* Battle Transitions setting turns off the transition animation between the field and a battle.
+	* Battle Intro Animation setting turns off the sliding animation that occurs at the start of every battle.
+	* Battle Scene has been renamed to Move Animations and now also skips in-battle text delays when it is off.
+	* HP Bar Animation Speed gives four options for how fast the HP bar animates, including instant.
+	* Exp.
+Bar Animation Speed gives the player the choice to make experience bars animate instantly.
 - New battle style option, switch, which is like shift but doesn't tell what the opponent is switching in.
 Shift has been renamed to predict.
 - Press B on the "What will Pokémon do?" menu during wild battles to move the cursor to run.
 - A message is now printed at the end of a battle if a Pokémon has gained an item through the Pickup ability.